Taoshif1/LearningJSON/README.md

   - Updating the README 📝✨
   - Providing constructive feedback and suggestions 🗣️

-# If this response was helpful, please add a star to the repository. ⭐
+# If this resource was helpful, please add a star to the repository. ⭐